-Date PF CF Total

-Previous Inspection: June 15, 2020 12 4 48 (Site 3)

-Previous inspection.
-12 5 60 (Sites 5 and 6)

-Current Inspection: July 13, 2021 12 4 48 (Site 3)

-Current inspection.
-9 5 45 (Sites 5 and 6)

-Road AADT: 420 Year: 2020

-Barry Meays, Don Proudfoot (Thurber)

-Inspected By: Ed Szmata, Roger Skirrow, Rocky Wang, Ken Szmata (AT)

-Report Attachments: ✓ Maintenance Items
+Date PF CF Total Previous Inspection: July 13, 2021 12 4 48 (Site 3) Frevious inspection.
+9 5 45 (Sites 5 and 6) Current Inchestion May 16, 2022 13 4 52 (Site 3) Current Inspection: 9 5 45 (Sites 5 and 6) Road AADT: 420 Year: 2021 Inspected By: Barry Meays, Don Proudfoot (Thurber) Ed Szmata, Kristin Tappenden, Max Shannon (AT) Report Attachments: ☑ Photographs ☑ PI ans ✓ Maintenance Items

 Primary Site Issue: Slide scarp at Site #3 crossing highway at 2 locations wa 2013.
-Two other slide areas developing further north, lik one larger slide.
-A new landslide occurred in 2017 (Si west sideslope between the upper pile wall and the bridge ely linked as te #3) in the Dimensions: Main slide at Site 3 was about 60 m long by 100 m wide.
-Slide Sites 5/6 are in the order of 200 m wide (along the highway) by 200 m long.
-The new slide is about 20 m wide along the highway and 35 m (avg. toward the river) in a 12 m high embankment slope.
-Date of any remediation: Slide Site 3 was remediated in 2013 with 2 pile walls and riprap.
-Maintenance: Semi-continuous patching and crack sealing at Sites 5/6.
-Observations: Description Worse?
-Pavement Distress Cracks, differential settlement, subsidence, and dips in the pavement and shoulders at Sites 5/6.
+Two other slide areas (Site #5 & #6) developing to likely linked as one larger slide.
+A new landslide occurred #3) in the west sideslope between the upper pile wall ar culvert. further north, in 2017 (Site Dimensions: Main slide at Site 3 was about 60 m long by 100 m wide.
+S are in the order of 200 m wide (along the highway) by 200 new slide at Site 3 is about 20 m wide along the highway, (avg. toward the river) in a 12 m high embankment slope.) m long.
+The ay and 35 m Date of any remediation: Main Slide Site 3 was remediated in 2013 with 2 pile walls s and riprap.
+Maintenance: Semi-continuous patching and crack sealing at all three sit end of the guardrail and impact attenuator at S repaired/replaced in 2021.
+Site 3 were Observations: Description Worse? ✓ Pavement Distress Cracks, differential settlement, subsidence, and dips in the pavement and shoulders at Sites 5/6.
 Also, at Site 3, alligator cracked area at the south end of the lightweight fill along with a hump near the north end, and map cracking is occurring over the majority of area where lightweight fill was placed.
-The new slide at Site 3 has extended into the paved shoulder of the highway. Þ ✓ Slope Movement Slides at Sites 5 and 6 continue to creep, which requires periodic pavement maintenance.
-Also, the newer slide south of the upper pile wall at Site 3 is actively moving. > ☑ Erosion At Site 3: There are some erosion rills on the sparsely vegetated area between the highway and the upper pile wall. ✓ Seepage A seepage area exists (emanating from the highway GBC) 12m south of the south end of the upper pile wall in the highway embankment (which contributed to the 2017 slide).
-There is also a seepage area in the east ditch even with the north end of the upper pile wall. \S ☐ Bridge/Culvert Distress ✓ Other Maintenance issues require attention: gutter plate, silt filled concrete gutter, & damaged guardrail end.
-Also, the exposed concrete on the top of the upper pile wall is spalling.
+The new slide at Site 3 has extended into the paved shoulder of the highway. > ✓ Slope Movement Slides at Sites 5 and 6 continue to creep, which requires periodic pavement maintenance.
+Also, the newer slide south of the upper pile wall at Site 3 is actively moving. > At Site 3: There are some erosion rills on the sparsely vegetated area between the highway and the upper pile wall, and another on the east hwy. embankment. \ ✓ Seepage A seepage area exists (emanating from the highway GBC) 12m south of the south end of the upper pile wall in the highway embankment (which contributed to the 2017 slide).
+There is also a seepage area in the east ditch even with the north end of the upper pile wall. ☐ Bridge/Culvert Distress